juhovh/tailguard/README.md

 (Tailscale private address spaces) to be routed through `10.1.0.2`.

-The easiest way is to modify the AllowedIPs section to include the Tailscale network segments an any other subnets you'd like to route through TailGuard:
+The easiest way is to modify the AllowedIPs section to include the Tailscale network segments and any other subnets you'd like to route through TailGuard:

 ```
 [Peer]